 EIOPA doesn’t specify how pension schemes must get this data to their NCA, this is for the NCA to decide.
 For Solvency II, the Prudential Regulation Authority (the NCA for insurance in the UK) collects the data from insurance companies in XBRL format.

 Across Europe we are seeing NCAs request the data from pension funds in XBRL format.
 So far in the UK, The Pensions Regulator has not said what it will be asking for, if anything.

 XBRL is gaining popularity but it’s not that friendly to work with, and if pension funds are required to report in XBRL format then they will need help.

 In order for the reporting to go smoothly, we would recommend the following:

 - Speak to asset managers to make sure they can provide you with all the information you will need.
 In the case of funds, this may require a new contract or non-disclosure agreement to be put in place as funds may view the breakdown of their underlying investments by currency and asset class to be intellectual property.

 - Arrange with your administrators to get quarterly membership figures.

 - Speak to your actuaries regarding the quarterly technical provisions figures.

-- If you need to report in XBRL, then get yourself an XBRL reporting solution, for example Iron from FS Assist
+- If you need to report in XBRL, then get yourself an XBRL reporting solution, for example IORP Reporter from FS Assist

 UK pension funds may like to wait for an announcement from The Pensions Regulator before taking any action.